OCA/server-tools/sql_export/README.rst

 Known issues / Roadmap
 ======================

-* Some words are prohibeted and can't be used is the query in anyways, even in a select query :
+* Some words are prohibited and can't be used is the query in anyways, even in a select query:
-    * delete
+  - delete
-    * drop
+  - drop
-    * insert
+  - insert
-    * alter
+  - alter
-    * truncate
+  - truncate
-    * execute
+  - execute
-    * create
+  - create
-    * update
+  - update

 See sql_request_abstract module to fix this issue.